Serverless-Devs/Serverless-Devs/notes.md

 ## 🛠️ Bug Fixes
-- Env component don't run when a default env is set
+- Env component don't run when a default env is set.
+- `s config get` print nothing when `access.yaml` is empty.